Storage Spaces Direct

 All writes will occur in the performance tier, and large chunks of data that remain in the performance tier will be efficiently moved to the capacity tier in real-time.

-- If using a hybrid deployment (mixing flash and HDD drives), the cache in Storage Spaces Direct will help accelerate reads, reducing the effect of data fragmentation characteristic of virtualised workloads.
+If using a hybrid deployment (mixing flash and HDD drives), the cache in Storage Spaces Direct will help accelerate reads, reducing the effect of data fragmentation characteristic of virtualized workloads.
 Otherwise, if using an all-flash deployment, reads will also occur in the performance tier.

 - Sparse VDL – Sparse VDL allows ReFS to zero files rapidly, reducing the time needed to create fixed VHDs from 10s of minutes to mere seconds.